claudiocamolese/Bachelor/README.md

-This repository is a collection of some of the projects I have accomplished during my bachelor degree.
+This repository is a collection of some of the projects I have accomplished during my bachelor degre in **Physical engineering**.

-Bachelor = **Physical engineering**.